Simarbir2112006/shieldcheck/README.md

 ## The Problem

-Small businesses in India are the #1 target for phishing attacks — fake GST notices, HDFC/SBI impersonation, UPI fraud, bogus vendor invoices.
+Small businesses in India are the #1 target for phishing attacks: fake GST notices, HDFC/SBI impersonation, UPI fraud, bogus vendor invoices.
 They have no IT team to ask.
 They either click (bad) or ignore legitimate emails (also bad).
 ShieldCheck gives them a 30-second answer.

 ## How It Works